beeflesh/Hawaiian-Pronunciation/README.md

 --------------------------------------------------------
 Consonants:

-p, k, h, l, m, n             Pronounced like the english versions. w - start of word            Either pronounced as a w or a v sound.
+p, k, h, l, m, n,             Pronounced like the english versions.|
+w - start of word,            Either pronounced as a w or a v sound.
 We shall pronounce it as a
-                               w sound.
+                               w sound.|
-w - after the letter ‘a’     Either pronounced as a w or a v sound.
+w - after the letter ‘a’,     Either pronounced as a w or a v sound.
 We shall pronounce it as a
-                               w sound.
+                               w sound.|
-w - after ‘i’ or ‘e’         Pronounced as a v sound. w - after ‘u’ or o           Pronounced as a w sound.
+w - after ‘i’ or ‘e’,         Pronounced as a v sound.|
+w - after ‘u’ or o,           Pronounced as a w sound.|

 Vowels:

-a sounds like ah.      eg. Austin - ah-stin e sounds like eh.      eg. egg - eh-gg i sounds like ee       eg. bee o sounds like oh       eg. obey - oh bay u sounds like oo       eg. mood - m oo d
+a sounds like ah.   ,   eg. Austin - ah-stin|
+e sounds like eh.   ,   eg. egg - eh-gg|
+i sounds like ee    ,   eg. bee|
+o sounds like oh    ,   eg. obey - oh bay|
+u sounds like oo    ,   eg. mood - m oo d|

 --------------------------------------------------------